tarekauel/tk1progex1/theory/ex5/ex5.md

     <tr>
         <td><b>Channel based</b></td>
         <td>The subscriber subscribes to a channel.</td>
-        <td>The subscriber will receive all messages published to the that channel.</td>
+        <td>The subscriber will receive all messages published to that channel.</td>
     </tr>
     <tr>
         <td><b>Topic based</b></td>